 Whatever the case is for your kids, use their reaction and understanding to gauge how to move forward.

-Be Honest — Don’t Use Euphemism
+Be Honest about Grief and Loss — Don’t Use Euphemism

 Children can handle tough conversations.
 In talking about grief, the best strategy is to be straightforward and honest.
 Your child is going to learn about death eventually, and it’s best to hear it from someone they trust.